zebrunner/carina/docs/advanced/driver.md

 In Carina WebDriver is initialized by method **getDriver()**.
 It will create a WebDriver named "default" with capabilities from _config.properties.
-With a help of this method we also can launch several automation sessions with different capabilities and browser options
+With a help of this method we can launch several automation sessions with different capabilities and browser options.

 Currently supported browsers by Carina: